mariatsji/type-depict/README.md

 A repository for visualizing Haskell type signatures

-That is, it can [https://type-depict.io](draw a visualization of a Haskell type)
+That is, it can [draw a visualization of a Haskell type](https://type-depict.io)

 The core idea is representing any Haskell type level signature as a combination of Connections, Embellishments, Groups and Dots